Provisioning your users with Okta, field conditions, and more

 Introducing the Okta SCIM Integration

 For our customers that use Okta’s identity management solutions, we are excited to announce our SCIM 2.0 integration with Okta.
-Using the SCIM standard, this feature allows you to automatically provision and deprovision users, sync Okta users within specified groups to default roles in LogicGate, and automatically push any user updates from Okta to LogicGate.
+Using the SCIM standard, this feature allows you to automatically provision and deprovision users and automatically push any user updates from Okta to LogicGate.